 - Each group is a label set.
-Every workload that has the same set of labels will be grouped into one of those label-sets. - Hovering over a group in the Map displays a pop-up dialog box with the list of labels and number of workloads using the labels.
+Every workload which has the same set of labels is grouped into one of those label-sets. - Mousing over a group in the Map displays a pop-up dialog box with the list of labels and the number of workloads using the labels.

-- In the Group by drop-down list, you can drop and drag labels in the list to order how your Map displays the groups.
-Labels at the top of the list control the prominence of those groups in the Map. - The PCE web console displays the groups in your Map using the colors you've selected for your labels.
+- In the Group by drop-down list, you can drag and drop labels in the list to re-order how the Map displays groups.
+Labels at the top of the list control the prominence of those groups in the Map. - The PCE UI displays the groups in your Map using the colors you've selected for your labels.
 Use these colors to help orient yourself on the Map.